ruppinlab/madhitter/README.md

 ```bash
 $ conda install -c conda-forge pyscipopt
 ```

-The following command would install Gurobi (v9.1.2) and gurobipy for you.
-However, a Gurobi license is still required and here is the link to the [quick start guide to help you with the license](https://www.gurobi.com/documentation/quickstart.html).
+The default versions of the packages are subject to change, so we cannot guarantee if this will always work, but if it is, then this can simplify the process by a lot.

+##### Gurobi

+The Gurobi ILP solver requires a license.
+There are several types of license; the license with which we use MadHitter and Gurobi is enforced by a token server that recognizes approved userids.
+The following commands would install Gurobi ( current version v9.1.2) and gurobipy.

 ```bash
 $ conda config --add channels http://conda.anaconda.org/gurobi
 $ conda install gurobi
 ```

-The default versions of the packages are subject to change, so we cannot guarantee if this will always work, but if it is, then this can simplify the process by a lot.
+You will still need to obtain a Gurobi license and here is the link to the [quick start guide to help you with the license](https://www.gurobi.com/documentation/quickstart.html).

+MadHitter connects to Gurobi by importing gurobipy when the flag –use_gurobi is specified.

 #### Vanilla installation